istio/tools/protoc-gen-docs/README.md

 documentation.
 This is used to help downstream processing tools to know where to copy the documentation, and is used when creating documentation links from other packages to this one.

-You can also use the $front_matter annotation to introduce new Jekyll front matter when generating Jekyll-friendly HTML.
+You can also use the $front_matter annotation to introduce new front matter when generating HTML fragment with front-matter.
 For example:

 ```
 // $front_matter: order: 10
 ```

-The above will include the front matter `order: 10` in the generated Jekyll HTML document.
+The above will include the front matter `order: 10` in the generated HTML fragment.

 If a comment for an element contains the annotation `$hide_from_docs`, then the associated element will be omitted from the output.
 This is useful when staging the